vodaza36/obsidian-insight-engine/instructions.md

 ### Functional Requirements
 - The plugin should be able to scan a single note and generate a list of tags.
 Thereby he should consider the list of existing tags.
 If no exiting tag fits then the plugin should suggest new tags.
 - The plugin should be able to summarise a given note.
 The summary should be short and provide a brief overview of the note.
+Mardown should be supported to better format the summary.
 The use can copy the summary to its clipboard.
 ### Non-Functional Requirements
 - The plugin should be available at the Obsidian marketplace.
 - To keep everything private and secure an Ollama local LLM is used to classify the notes.